 - Cashew barfis (roasted or otherwise) sold in shops, are made with addition of hydrogenated or non-hydrogenated fats apart from milk.
 They are not cholesterol free.
 My recipe is free of dairy, cholesterol and added fats.
 The only fat present is the fat inherently available in cashew nuts.
 The good fats, not the bad fats.

-- It is my request that if you use my recipe as is or use it as an inspiration please add a link to my post with due credit.
-Giving credit doesn’t hurt.
+- If you use my recipe as is or use it as an inspiration please add a link to my post.
+Means much.
+Thanks.

 - The advantage of vegan nut barfis is unadulterated taste of nuts and their flavour.
 Dairy products have strong flavours and mask the aroma and taste of prime ingredients.

 The first part of the recipe is to roast cashew nuts in an oven.
 Cashew nuts can be roasted on stove top or oven, but I prefer the latter.
 Once the temperature and timer have been set in an oven, the nuts will be roasted uniformly, inside-out, without constant supervision.
-The second part of the recipe is to use the roasted nuts to make the cakes after powdering the cashews to a coarse consistency (rawadaar) as shown below.
+The second part of the recipe is to use the roasted nuts to make the cakes after powdering the cashews to a coarse consistency similar to that of sand (rawadaar) as shown below.

 Recipe: Bhuna hua kaju barfi | Roasted cashew barfi